Koboo/endpoint-netty/README.md

 The [original project](https://github.com/EsotericSoftware/kryonetty) was developed by [EsotericSoftware](https://github.com/EsotericSoftware).
-Since some changes on the official repository were not accepted and [Koboo](https://github.com/Koboo) had explicit changes take place, he had created a [fork](https://github.com/BinfluxDev/binflux-netty) to make his customization.
+Since I made some explicit changes, I created a [fork](https://github.com/BinfluxDev/binflux-netty) to make my own customizations.
-After some time and through more special projects, Koboo had decided to release a private customized version and continue working on it.
+After some time and through more special projects, I've decided to release a private customized version and continue working on it.

-Now the project is called EndpointNetty and is at the current state at version 2.0
+Now the project is called EndpointNetty.

 ## Overview